A pipeline for searching and fitting instrumental glitches in LISA data: Bayesian methodology and likelihood formulation

-Following Ref.~\cite{PhysRevD.105.044055}, we use a stretch proposal described above, which is used for approximately $80\%$ of proposals, and a sky-mode hopping proposal.
+It is known that at low frequencies, MBHB posteriors have an eightfold sky mode degeneracy.
+This is reduced to a twofold latitudinal degeneracy at higher frequency.
+To ensure efficient sampling of the sky-mode posterior, following Ref.~\cite{PhysRevD.105.044055}, we therefore use a sky-mode hopping proposal in addition to the stretch proposal described above.
+The stretch proposal is used in approximately $80\%$ of proposals.
 We also add a Gaussian move proposal used $5\%$ of the time with a small covariance matrix.
 This matrix is then recursively estimated from the MBHB samples with the same cadence used to estimate the noise covariance matrix.
-We notice that this additional move helps the convergence of the algorithm in possible cases where $X_k$ and $X_j$ (Eq. \ref{eq:stretch_move}) are very close in value as they will spread out slowly otherwise if we only use the stretch move.
+We notice that this additional move helps the convergence of the algorithm in possible cases where $X_k$ and $X_j$ (Eq. \ref{eq:stretch_move}) are very close in value, as they will spread out slowly otherwise if we only use the stretch move.
 Instead, the covariance Gaussian move will speed this up. \\

-Regarding the sky-mode proposal, when sampling in the LISA reference frame \cite{Marsat_2021}, as we do here, there exist eight distinct sky modes in terms of the extrinsic parameters.
-These consist of four longitudinal modes at:
+Regarding the sky-mode proposal, when sampling in the LISA reference frame \cite{Marsat_2021}, as we do here, the eight distinct sky modes consist of four longitudinal modes at:

 and two latitudinal modes: